donaldrich80/cicdevs/docs/hashicorp/packer/arm/README.md

 ### Purpose

-An image for cross-architechure Packer ARM builds
+An image for cross-architecture Packer ARM builds

 ### Features